 BIOT represents a nearly untouched ‘ocean observatory’ which provides researchers across the world with a place like no other for scientific research.
 It also provides a testing ground for new environmental management techniques with significance to other protected areas around the world.

 The BIOT Administration encourages research science to explore this untapped and as yet largely scientifically undocumented area.
 Recent expeditions have shown the contribution sea birds make to the reef environment, and have discovered new sea grass beds that are vital for Green Turtles among other marine species.
 More information on our science programme can be found here.

 The Administration also strongly encourages those working on Diego Garcia to take an interest in the environment of the Territory and to actively look after it.
-There are opportunities for personnel in the Territory to get involved in restoration and clean-up work and to learn about BIOT’s natural treasures.
+Recently, personnel have been involved in several very successful beach cleans and have also had the opportunity to tag turtles alongside our researchers.
 As part of the ongoing environmental messaging, BIOTA have produced a film, as well as other printed matter, which is shown to everyone stationed on the island.

 The UK remains committed to implementing the United Nations Convention on the Law of the Sea (UNCLOS) Arbitral Award of 2015.